dp1500/Smart-Home-Automation-using-Computer-Vision/README.md

 3. **WebSocket Server Script**: Sets up a WebSocket server to stream live video feed from the camera to connected clients in real-time, facilitating remote monitoring.

-## Usage

-1. **Clone Repository**: Clone the project repository to your local machine.

-2. **Install Dependencies**: Install the necessary Python dependencies using `pip install -r requirements.txt`.

-3. **Run Flask Server**: Execute the Flask server script to start the backend server for handling API requests.

-4. **Start WebSocket Server**: Run the WebSocket server script to initiate the live video feed streaming.

-5. **Run Object Detection Script**: Execute the object detection and face recognition script to begin detecting intruders and fires in the video feed.

-6. **View Alerts**: Receive real-time alerts and notifications on the Flutter app when intruders or fires are detected.

 ## Contributors